-Adam W. Park is our Assistant General Counsel, Assistant Compliance Officer and Assistant Secretary and has served in these roles since October 2020.
+Adam W. Park is our Chief Compliance Officer and has served in this role since August 2023.
+Mr. Park also serves as our Assistant General Counsel and Assistant Secretary and has served in these roles since October 2020.
 Mr. Park also serves as the Assistant General Counsel, Assistant Compliance Officer and Assistant Secretary of Main Street and has served in these roles since September 2020.
-Prior to joining Main Street, Mr. Park practiced corporate and securities law at Baker & Hostetler LLP, where he counseled companies in capital markets transactions, mergers and acquisitions and advised on a wide range of corporate governance matters, and at Eversheds Sutherland (US) LLP, where his practice focused on the formation, regulation and operation of public and private funds, including business development companies.
+Prior to joining Main Street, Mr. Park practiced corporate and securities law at Baker & Hostetler LLP, where he counseled companies in capital markets transactions, mergers and acquisitions and advised on a wide range of corporate governance matters, and at Eversheds Sutherland (US) LLP, where his practice focused on the formation, regulation and operation of public and private funds, including BDCs.